stenzek/duckstation/README.md

 To use:
  - Install and run the app for the first time.
  - This will create `/sdcard/duckstation`.
 Drop your BIOS files in `/sdcard/duckstation/bios`.
  - Add game directories by hitting the `+` icon and selecting a directory.
-Due to a bug you may need to restart the app for it to scan the directory.
  - Tap a game to start.